-Non-current liabilities increased by \$1.3 million due to the recognition of a portion of the investment in Joint Venture as a long-term liability and to the financial update on previously recorded non-current liabilities.
+Non-current liabilities increased by \$2.2 million due to the recognition of a portion of the accrued liability related to the Company's investment in the Venezuelan joint venture and interest accrued on long term payables.

-Working capital decreased by \$17.5 million, principally as result of normal cash consumption, new advances to Investment in Joint Venture and the recognition of a short-term liability for such investment.
+Working capital decreased by \$17.5 million, principally as result cash consumption from general and administrative expenses, advances and investments in joint ventures and the recognition of a short-term liability for such investment.

-9. ENVIRONMENT, SOCIAL AND GOVERNANCE
+8. ENVIRONMENT, SOCIAL AND GOVERNANCE

 NSE's Environmental, Social and Governance (ESG) performance includes information of its operations in Ecuador and how it helped to mitigate potential non-financial risks emanating from the oil fields.
-The report complements information on our operations and financial performance above, in order to provide a holistic overview of our performance and priorities to ensure we had sustainable operation.